pblabs/zen/README.markdown

 ## What Zen Does

-Zen does a few things under the hood.
+_Zen_ does a few things under the hood.

  - Creates standalone module engines.
 Multiple engines could be chained together.
- - Zen uses<a href='http://en.wikipedia.org/wiki/Continuation-passing_style'>continuation passing style</a>, but as long as an application stack uses `return next();` value returned from handle functions could be assigned to the caller.
+ - Uses <a href='http://en.wikipedia.org/wiki/Continuation-passing_style'>continuation passing style</a>, but as long as an application stack uses `return next();` value returned from handle functions could be assigned to the caller.
  - Wraps modules in a `try..catch` to catch any exceptions that happen running the engine.
  - Forwards errors and exceptions passed to any next module directly to the error handler.
 This means module don't have to worry about errors from previous modules.
  - Forwards result passed to any next module directly to the result handler.
 This avoids generic result handling in module's business logic